How the Right Livelihood Quest Process Works

 - Experiences that blend diverse indigenous wisdom with psychological and adult learning modalities.

-- Theoretical and experiential learning processes are blended with large and small group dialogues, individual experiences in the natural world, quiet solitude and reflection time, creative expression moments, and free contemplation/reflection/rest times.
+- Theoretical and experiential learning processes blended with large and small group dialogues, individual experiences in the natural world, quiet solitude and reflection time, creative expression moments, and free contemplation/reflection/rest times.

-- Monthly video-conference webinars.
+- Weekly webinars.

-These retreats take place in various locations throughout North America, and expanding to other geographical regions as well.
+The Blended Quest in-person retreats take place in various locations throughout North America, and expanding to other geographical regions as well.
 The focus is on locations that are fairly secluded and away from “civilization,” situated in beautiful natural settings, with all your needs being taken care of.
 There are options of sleeping in tents, cabins, and other arrangements, all depending on the specific location and the group you are joining.

-Myself (and other trained guides and facilitators) are available to you during and after the Quest, for any support, questions, or further explorations that you might be interested in.
+I am available to you during and after the Quest, for any support, questions, or further explorations that you might be interested in.